smartcontractkit/documentation/docs/chainlink-keepers/register-upkeep.md

     > 🚧 ERC677 Link
     >
-    > For registration on Mainnet, you need ERC-677 LINK.
-Many token bridges give you ERC-20 LINK tokens.
-Use PegSwap to [convert Chainlink tokens (LINK) to be ERC-677 compatible](https://pegswap.chain.link/).
-To register on a supported testnet, get [LINK](../../link-token-contracts/) for the testnet you are using from [faucets.chain.link](https://faucets.chain.link/).
+    > Fund your Upkeep with more LINK than you anticipate you will need.
+The network will not check or perform your upkeep if your balance is too low based on current exchange rates.
+View the [Keepers Economics](../keeper-economics) page to learn more about the cost of using Keepers.

     > 🚧 Testing and best practices
     >
-    > Follow the [best practices](../compatible-contracts/#best-practices) when creating a Keepers-compatible contract and test your Upkeeps on a testnet before deploying them to a mainnet.
+    > Follow the [best practices](../compatible-contracts/#best-practices) when creating a Keepers-compatible contract and test your Upkeep on a testnet before deploying it to a mainnet.

 1. **Click `Register upkeep`** and confirm the transaction in MetaMask.
     ![Upkeep Registration Success Message](/images/contract-devs/keeper/keeper-registration-submitted.png)

-> 📘 Registration Onboarding Note
->
-> Registrations on testnets are approved immediately.
-Mainnet upkeeps are automatically approved after you register them.
-With auto-approval you must optimize and test your contracts before going live.
-Follow the [best practices](../compatible-contracts/#best-practices) when creating an Upkeep.
-Please test your Upkeeps before going to production.

-After your Upkeep is approved, you will receive an Upkeep ID and be registered on the Registry.
-Providing that your Upkeep is appropriately funded, the Keepers Network will monitor it.
+Your Upkeeps will be displayed in your list of Active Upkeeps.
 You must monitor the balance of your Upkeep.
 If the balance drops below the **Minimum Balance**, the Keepers Network will not perform the Upkeep.
 See [Manage Your Upkeeps](../manage-upkeeps) to learn how to manage your Upkeeps.

-## Register Contract Programmatically
+## Register an Upkeep using your own deployed contract

-This example displays a smart contract which can create Upkeep and receive an Upkeep ID when auto-approval is turned on.
-To register your contract with the Keepers network programmatically, you will need to ensure your contract is Keeper-compatible and

-> 🚧 ERC677 Link
->
-> For registration on Mainnet, you need ERC-677 LINK.
-Many token bridges give you ERC-20 LINK tokens.
-Use PegSwap to [convert Chainlink tokens (LINK) to be ERC-677 compatible](https://pegswap.chain.link/).
-To register on a supported testnet, get [LINK](../../link-token-contracts/) for the testnet you are using from our [faucet](https://faucets.chain.link/).
+You can dynamically create and manage Upkeeps from within your own dApp.
+To do this you will need to keep track of the Upkeep ID as your contract will use this to subsequently interact with the Keepers registry.
+The following example displays a smart contract that can create an Upkeep and determine the Upkeep ID.
+Note your contract should be Keepers-compatible you will need [ERC-677 LINK](../../link-token-contracts/) to fund the Upkeep.
+You can get creative and even have your Upkeep check its own balance and fund itself by interacting with the registry.

 ```solidity
 {% include 'samples/Keepers/UpkeepIDConsumerExample.sol' %}